OfficeDev/PHP-App-for-SharePoint/README.md

 4. Replace the AppManifest.xml file in the zip file.
 5. Rename the AppPackage.zip file back to AppPackage.app

+**Note**: The updated AppPackage.app file must keep the same file structure as the original.
+Moving files or folders can invalidate your package.

 ### Deploy the app to the SharePoint site

 You can deploy the app using the app catalog that lets administrators deploy business apps to SharePoint sites in the tenant.

 1. If you don't have an app catalog site in your tenant, create one.
 For more information, see [Create an App Catalog site](http://office.microsoft.com/en-us/sharepoint-help/use-the-app-catalog-to-make-custom-business-apps-available-for-your-sharepoint-online-environment-HA102772362.aspx#_Toc347303048).
 2. Add the AppTemplate.app file to the app catalog.
 For more information, see [Add custom apps to the App Catalog site](http://office.microsoft.com/en-us/sharepoint-help/use-the-app-catalog-to-make-custom-business-apps-available-for-your-sharepoint-online-environment-HA102772362.aspx#_Toc347303049).
-3. Go to your SharePoint site.
+3. Go to the SharePoint site where you want to deploy the app.
 From the Settings menu (the gear in the top right corner of the page) choose **Add an app**.
 4. Choose the PHP App for SharePoint app.
 In the consent page, choose **Trust It**.

 ## Run the sample